ETV tourist licence plaque mounted on a whitewashed Ibiza villa wall

 The national rental registry.
 Decreto Real 1312/2024 came into force at the start of 2025 and now sits behind the booking platforms.
 Airbnb, Booking, Vrbo and the rest are obliged to collect the national registration number for any short-term let and refuse to publish listings without one.
 The number is separate from the regional tourist licence — it's a unified national identifier issued through the Registro Único de Arrendamientos.
 If your owners haven't registered, their listings will be quietly suppressed and the platform won't tell you why.

 Tighter ETV enforcement in the Balearics.
 The regional moratorium on new tourist licences in Ibiza and Formentera is now indefinite.
 Existing licences remain valid, but transfers between properties are essentially impossible, and the Consell d'Eivissa has the inspector headcount to actually check.
 Fines for unlicensed letting now start at €40,000 and the rooftop drone surveys are real — we've had two owner clients receive opening letters this year purely from aerial pool-cover analysis.
+(For the renewal and inspection mechanics, see our ETV guide for Ibiza villa owners.)

 Guest registration with the Ministerio del Interior.
 The platform that used to live at the local Guardia Civil station is now centralised through Hospedajes.
 Every guest's data must be uploaded within twenty-four hours of check-in.
 The platform itself is functional — the friction is in your front-of-house process, particularly when guests arrive late and your check-in agent is fielding queries on the WhatsApp group rather than running passports through a scanner.